 Here are some of the previous car hacking cases that took place in 2015.

 This is not the first time when a researcher has demonstrated car hacking.
 In July 2015, a group of researchers exposed a security flaw in the onboard system of a Jeep Cherokee allowing them to remotely take over the control and crash the vehicle into a ditch while sitting on their sofa about 10 miles away.

 Hacking Corvette with a text message:

-In August 2015, researchers from University of California demonstrated how Corvette can be hacked with the help of a single text message.
-The security flaw allowed the researchers to cut the brakes and activate the wipers without driver’s permission.
+In August 2015, researchers from the University of California demonstrated how Corvette can be hacked with the help of a single text message.
+The security flaw allowed the researchers to cut the brakes and activate the wipers without the driver’s permission.

 Hacking a driverless car:

 In September 2015, researchers exposed a security flaw in the laser navigation system and sensors of driverless cars allowing hackers to trick the system into paralyzing the vehicle.